bsdo64/WhereServer/README.md

-# Server of WhereApp by Vert.x
+# Server of WhereApp by Vert.x,Gradle and Java

 Server of WhereApp

 DONE :